 A strategic plan is a document used to communicate with the chapter the chapter's goals, the actions needed to achieve those goals, and all of the other critical elements developed during the planning exercise.
 Components of a strategic plan may include the chapter's purpose statement, needs assessment, SWOT analysis, objectives, strategies, and action plans.
-Those tools can be found on the website at www.aacn.org/chapters > Resource Library.
+Those tools can be found on the website at www.aacn.org > Chapter Portal > Resource Library > Planning.